search

 Features of Exness Gold Trading

 At Exness, you can trade gold via CFDs (Contracts for Difference), which allow you to profit from fluctuations in the price of gold.
-Please familiarize yourself with the characteristics of gold beforehand, and experience the significant price movements unique to gold—unlike those of other assets—in Exness’s optimal trading environment.
+Please familiarize yourself with the characteristics of gold beforehand, and then experience the significant price movements unique to gold—unlike those of other assets—in Exness’s optimal trading environment.

 Highly liquid with significant price fluctuations

-Gold on Exness is more volatile than major currency pairs in FX trading and exhibits significant price movements.Due to gold’s high liquidity, the difference between the daily high and low (price range) averages approximately 210 pips (about $21).
-On stable days, the price fluctuation may remain around 100 pips (about $10), but during events that shift economic conditions—such as economic indicator releases or statements by key figures—the price can move nearly 500 pips (about $50) in a single day.Because gold’s price movements are larger than those of many currency pairs, it is a popular asset among traders whose primary strategy is short-term trading.
+Gold on Exness is more volatile than major currency pairs in FX trading and exhibits significant price movements.
+Due to gold’s high liquidity, the difference between the daily high and low (price range) averages approximately 210 pips (about 21 USD).On stable days, the price range may remain around 100 pips (approximately 10 USD), but when events occur that shift the economic landscape—such as the release of economic indicators or statements by key figures—the price can move nearly 500 pips (approximately 50 USD) in a single day.Because gold’s price movements are larger than those of many currency pairs, it is a popular asset among traders whose primary strategy is short-term trading.
 The differences in price movements (average range) between gold and major FX currency pairs on Exness are as follows.

 XAU/USD (Gold/Dollar) 210 pips

-USD/JPY (U.S. Dollar/Japanese Yen) One hundred and twenty pips
+USD/JPY (U.S. Dollar/Japanese Yen) 120 pips

 EUR/JPY (Euro/Japanese Yen) 160 pips

-GBP/JPY (British pound/Japanese yen) 200 pips
+GBP/JPY (Pound/Japanese Yen) 200 pips

 ポイント

-Exness uses the "NDD (No Dealing Desk)" execution method for all account types.
-The NDD method is characterized by fast execution speeds because orders are sent directly to the interbank market without going through a dealer.
-Furthermore, Exness Pro accounts utilize "Instant Execution," which eliminates slippage.Slippage refers to the difference between the order price and the actual execution price.
+Exness uses the “NDD (No Dealing Desk)” execution method for all account types.
+The NDD method is characterized by fast execution speeds because orders are routed directly to the interbank market without going through a dealer.
+Furthermore, Exness Pro accounts utilize “Instant Execution,” which eliminates slippage.Slippage refers to the difference between the order price and the actual execution price.
 Since gold prices fluctuate constantly, rates can change even during the brief moment between placing an order and its execution.
 Therefore, the absence of slippage is a significant advantage in gold trading, where price movements are particularly volatile.

-The value of gold is stable
+The value of gold is stable.

-Gold tends to be in high demand when global conditions become unstable, and is often referred to as "safe-haven gold."
-With global stock markets falling and conflicts and acts of terrorism occurring in various regions, the global landscape is uncertain and unexpected events can occur at any time.
-It is precisely in times like these that gold, with its universal value, remains a popular investment as a "safe-haven asset" that helps protect against asset depreciation.
+Gold tends to be in high demand when global conditions become unstable, which is why it is often referred to as “safe-haven gold.”With global stock markets falling and conflicts and acts of terrorism occurring in various regions, the global situation is uncertain, and unexpected events can occur.
+It is precisely in times like these that gold, with its universal value, remains a consistently popular investment as a “safe-haven asset” that helps protect against asset depreciation.

-Throughout history, gold has never lost its value.
-For example, when Russia invaded Ukraine in February 2022, the price of gold—which had been in the $1,970 range prior to the invasion—rose to $2,075 within three days.
-Even if the price were to drop significantly, gold has a proven track record of returning to its original value over time.
+Looking back through history, gold has never once lost its value.
+For example, when Russia invaded Ukraine in February 2022, the price of gold—which had been in the $1,970 range before the invasion—rose to $2,075 in just three days.Even if the price were to drop significantly, gold has a proven track record of returning to its original price over time.

 ゴールドの価値は安定している ゴールドの価値は安定している